Can you Donate Plasma If You Smoke Weed? [2025 Guide to Cannabis Use and Donating Blood]

 Medically reviewed by Dr. Brian Kessler, MD

-According to the American Red Cross, someone in the U.S. needs blood or platelets every 2 seconds.
-On average, 29,000 units of red blood cells are needed on a daily basis nationwide, and one car accident victim can require as many as 100 units of blood.
+According to the American Red Cross, someone in the U.S. needs blood or platelets every two seconds.
+On average, 29,000 units of red blood cells are needed daily nationwide, and one car accident victim can require as many as 100 units of blood.

-Sadly, only 3% of Americans actually donate blood.
+Sadly, only 3% of age-eligible Americans actually donate blood.

 You may want to join this worthy cause and help save lives, but wonder if you can donate plasma if you are a weed smoker.
 Let’s explore all of the facts.